Sunday, July 31, 2016

 Stephen Greenspan on "Why DSM5 suggested a switch from adaptive behavior to adaptive reasoning": APA Div 33 featured conversation

-My long time friend and professional colleague Dr. Stephen Greenspan, is conducting a featured conversation hour for Division 33 at the forthcoming APA convention in Denver.
+My long time professional colleague Dr. Stephen Greenspan, is conducting a featured conversation hour for Division 33 at the forthcoming APA convention in Denver.
 He has provided me an advanced copy of his outline and has graciously given me permission to make it available at the ICDP blog.
 A copy can be obtained by clicking here.

 Stephen is one of the great "thinkers" in the field of intellectual disabilities.
 Our professional lives crossed long distance when I was a doctoral student.
 My advisor, Dr. Robert Bruininks, put me in charge of a series of studies investigating the constructs of adaptive and maladaptive behavior.
 These studies eventually led to my dissertation--which was a CFA validation study of Greenspan's Model of Personal Competence (see 1990 reference below).
 To the best of my knowledge, this was the first published article validating Greenspan's model.